ubuntu/ubuntu-project-docs/docs/reference/exception-SnapdUpdates.rst

 extensible, so every new release provides bug fixes and new features with a low risk of regressions.
 The team is working with a continuous delivery process which results in a new version ready to be released every week.
+The snapd package that was delivered at the time of the Ubuntu 16.04 release is also not feature-complete, and the nature of this project makes it important to be able to continue to deliver new features on top of a stable Ubuntu release.
 Therefore, in addition to critical bug fixes, new features and small improvements are allowed in an update **as long as the conditions outlined below are met**.

 .. _qa_process: